The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Discussion

-As was mentioned in Section \ref{subsec:sim details} we have mass return enabled in our simulations, implying that we do not deplete the gas reservoirs in the galaxies over time.
-Instead we achieve something more similar to a steady-state solution where global quantities such as the SFR (Figure \ref{fig:sfr}) and energy ratios stay relatively constant over the 2 Gyr of evolution.
-For the purpose of investigating the impact of CRs this is an advantageuous setup, as CRs act on long time scales.
+As mentioned in Section \ref{subsec:sim details}, we had mass return enabled in our simulations, implying that we did not allow for the depletion of the gas reservoirs in the galaxies over time.
+Instead, we achieved something more akin to a steady-state solution where global quantities such as the SFR (Figure \ref{fig:sfr}) and energy ratios stay relatively constant over the 2 Gyr of evolution.
+For the purpose of investigating the impact of CRs this is an advantageous setup, as CRs act on long timescales.